 Step 3: Connect DeployBot to your repository

 Now that you’ve got your Ghost themes in version control, let’s start connecting everything to DeployBot.
 To get started you should connect DeployBot to your repository.
-If you don’t have a DeployBot account, you can sign up for a free plan here.
-You can connect one repository to deploy on this plan, which is perfect for this project.
+If you don’t have an account, you can sign up for a DeployBot account here.

 Once you’re logged in, you can connect DeployBot to your Git repository.
 If you’re using GitHub or Bitbucket, it’s as simple as logging in to your account and authorizing DeployBot with OAuth.
 Once you’re connected, select your Ghost theme repository back in DeployBot and hit the connect button.